bryates/Alexandria/README.md

 ## Methodology
 I built a simple interface using LangChain and the Google Gemini API to:
 1. Load important documents
+1. Add documents to a vector database (ChromeDB)
 1. Send the parsed text to Gemini for processing
 1. Simple **prompt engineering** to ensure the desired information is extracted